Try Semrush

 • Strong design and UX

-• New case study
+• A new case study

-• Streamlined step-by-step process
+• A streamlined step-by-step process

-For example, this SEO checklist post ranks as number 1 for the keyword “SEO checklist”.
+For example, this SEO checklist post ranks number 1 for the keyword “SEO checklist”:

 Google SERP – SEO Checklist